JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getColonyCount`

-Get the number of colonies in the network
+Get the number of colonies in the network.